TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_ncm_example.md

 interface driver on the Host side will convert and transfer the ethernet traffic Via USB bus as per NCM protocol specification.
 \endcond

+\cond SOC_AM261X
+- Once NCM device enumearation is successful, AM261x-LP will be recognised as a separate network interface.
+The Network interface driver on the Host side will convert and transfer the ethernet traffic Via USB bus as per NCM protocol specification.
+\endcond

 - To enable USB Logging for this example refer \ref EXAMPLES_USB_CDC_ECHO

 # Supported Combinations {#EXAMPLES_USB_NCM_EXAMPLE_COMBOS}